abayomipopoola/abayomipopoola/src/content/blog/how-to-get-rich-without-getting-lucky-summary/index.md

 - A well-functioning team has clear accountability for each position.
 If you have a small team with clearly delineated responsibilities, you can keep a very high level of accountability.
 - We're socially hard wired not to fail in public.
 People who have the ability to fail in public under their own names gain a lot of power.

-### Labor and Capital Are Old Leverage
+### Labour and Capital Are Old Leverage

 > "Give me a lever long enough, and a place to stand, and I will move the earth."<br>
 > — Archimedes

 - Wealth requires leverage.
-Labor and capital are older forms of leverage that everyone is fighting over.
+Labour and capital are older forms of leverage that everyone is fighting over.
 - Our brains aren't evolved to comprehend new forms of leverage and just how much leverage is possible in modern society.
-- Society overvalues labor leverage, which is people working for you.
+- Society overvalues labour leverage, which is people working for you.
 It is incredibly messy and competitive.
-- You want the minimum amount of labor that allows you to use the other forms of leverage.
+- You want the minimum amount of labour that allows you to use the other forms of leverage.
 - Capital has been the dominant form of leverage in the last century.
 It scales very well: you can manage more capital much more easily than you can manage people.
 - If you have specific knowledge in a domain and if you're accountable, people will give you capital as a form of leverage.